aliiyuu/aliiyuu/README.md

 - **Graphic design**
 - **Language learning**
 - Dabbling in **voice acting** and **musical theater**

-I’m always exploring ways to blend **art and technology**, and I'm especially interested in making tech that **empowers people and communities**.

 ---

 ## 📫 Let's Connect!

-Thanks for stopping by—feel free to check out my projects or reach out.
+Thanks for stopping by!
+Feel free to check out my projects or reach out.
 I'm always open to collaborating, learning, and building something meaningful together.